ydb-platform/ydb/ydb/docs/en/core/deploy/manual/deploy-ydb-federated-query.md

 ## General installation scheme{#general-scheme}

 {{ ydb-full-name }} can perform [federated queries](../../concepts/federated_query/index.md) to external sources, for example, object storages or relational DBMS, without the need to move the data from external sources directly into {{ ydb-short-name }}.
-This section describes the changes that are requred in the configuration of {{ ydb-short-name }} and the surrounding infrastructure to enable federated queries.
+This section describes the changes that are required in the configuration of {{ ydb-short-name }} and the surrounding infrastructure to enable federated queries.

 {% note info %}